Ten Notable Apologies by Comedians

 - People who typically don’t pay attention to the comedian/host insist on an apology, insist on an advertiser boycott, and also insist on a firing or beheading.

-Let’s now take a look at ten notable comedian or radio show host insults, reactions and fallouts.
+Below we take a look at ten other notable comedian or radio show host insults, reactions and fallouts.

 - Howard Stern